-For all GB Ranking races ISSF Target Sprint Rule 6.2 will be applied.
+For all GB Ranking races ISSF Target Sprint Rules apply.
+6.2 will be applied.
 (6.2.
 Air Rifles – Sport Class II.
 Max weight 4.5kg, Trigger pull unlimited, Adjustment aperture non-optical rear sight, Non-optical front sight with interchangeable inserts, Pneumatic CO or compression air, Single loading (no repeater or magazine rifles).
 Event equipment control will reflect this.
 For further information, CLICK HERE

 For other events, please check the specific event information and/or contact the event organiser.

 Q. What do I wear and/or need to bring?